MudBlazor/MudBlazor/CONTRIBUTING.md

     await ExpandedChanged.InvokeAsync(_expandedState.Value); // async Task not discarded }
 ```

+There are a couple of overloads for the `RegisterParameter` method for different use-cases.
+For instance, you don't always need an `EventCallback` for every parameter.
+Some parameters need async logic in their change handler other don't, etc.

 ### What about the bad parameters all over the MudBlazor code base?